nerdius/asteroidos-wlctl/README.md

 USAGE
   wlctl ACTION [NAME_PATTERN]

   Actions:
     enable                      Enable Wi-Fi.
     disable                     Disable Wi-Fi.
     connect [NAME_PATTERN]      Connect to a Wi-Fi network.
-You can specify an unique name pattern in order to connect to a specific network available. disconnect [NAME_PATTERN]   Disonnect from a Wi-Fi network.
-You can specify an unique name pattern in order to connect to a specific network available. status                      Get connection and hardware status. help                        Get this help.
+You can specify a unique name pattern in order to connect to a specific network.
+    disconnect [NAME_PATTERN]   Disonnect from a Wi-Fi network.
+You can specify a unique name pattern in order to disconnect from a specific network.
+    status                      Get connection and hardware status.
+    help                        Get this help.
 ```

 # Limitations